9 Famous Traditional Board, Dice, and Card Games

 Some games can be played alone (1 player) and an example of this is Solitaire.
 Most Solitaire games begin with a specific layout of cards, called a tableau, and the object is then either to construct a more elaborate final layout, or, to clear the tableau and the draw pile, or stock, by moving all cards to one or more "discard" or "foundation" piles.

 There are "trick-taking" games, based on playing multiple rounds, or tricks.
-Here, each player plays a single card from their hand, and based on the values of played cards one player wins or "takes" the trick.
+Here, each player plays a single card from their hand and based on certain values, one player wins or "takes" the trick.

 Simple to learn, fun to play!